M. Chave Collisson

-History
+Early life and education

-Collisson was born in America the elder daughter of Rev. Reginald Kingsmill Collisson (1857 – 5 August 1932) and his Irish-born wife Katherine (or Catherine) Elizabeth Collisson, née Gamble (1862 – 28 December 1944).
+Collisson was born in the United States the elder daughter of Rev. Reginald Kingsmill Collisson (1857 – 5 August 1932) and his Irish-born wife Katherine (or Catherine) Elizabeth Collisson, née Gamble (1862 – 28 December 1944).
 The Rev. R. K. Collisson was born in London; his father was an Anglican clergyman, as were his three brothers.
-He served the Church in England for ten years; four years in America; the remainder of his 51 years' service was spent in Tasmania and South Australia.
+He served the Church in England for ten years; four years in the United States; the remainder of his 51 years' service was spent in Tasmania and South Australia.
 His last and longest charge was the Church of the Epiphany, Crafers, where many of Adelaide's leading lights were married.

-Their other daughter Nora Winifred Collisson (died 1963) was headmistress of Lowther Hall Church of England Grammar School for Girls, and author of The Warrior and a play To the Day.
+Collisson's sister Nora Winifred Collisson (died 1963) was headmistress of Lowther Hall Church of England Grammar School for Girls, and author of The Warrior and a play To the Day.

 Chave Collisson was educated at home, the Collegiate School, Hobart, and Sydney University, where she was elected one of the first directors of the newly founded Women's Club and the first secretary of University of Sydney Women's Union.
-She spent a year on the staff of the University as Assistant to the Director of Tutorial Classes and Lecturer in History.
+She spent a year on the staff of the university as Assistant to the Director of Tutorial Classes and Lecturer in History.
 She was active in the Workers' Educational Association and a proponent of further education for women, so they could take a leading place as workers and citizens.

 In 1919 Collisson earned her MA from Columbia University in New York.

+Career

-During The Great War she was an effective organiser for the Red Cross Society among university students.
+During World War I, Collisson was an organiser for the Red Cross Society among university students.
 She strongly supported the push for conscription, often appearing on the same platform as the NSW Premier, W. A. Holman, and insisted that soldiers should not be returned to Australian society until they were physically and mentally fit.
-One brother was killed in the War, and the other seriously injured.
+One of her brothers was killed in the War, and the other seriously injured.

 Collison was an ardent monarchist: in 1924 she was presented to Queen Mary, who remembered Rev. Collisson fondly.

 In 1925 she was appointed secretary of the British Commonwealth League, an offshoot of the International Woman Suffrage Alliance.